jessesquires/jessesquires.com/_posts/2024-05-29-swiftpm-package-resolved-xcode.md

 To recap: make sure `Package.resolved` is saved in git, use a `Makefile` to quickly and easily restore it, and add a Danger rule to catch mistakes, if needed.
 This should eliminate all `'Missing package product'` errors.
 As a last resort, if you are still having trouble, you can run `File > Packages > Resolve Package Versions`.
 If you search for solutions on StackOverflow or elsewhere, you will find some really elaborate bash scripts that use [fswatch](https://formulae.brew.sh/formula/fswatch) to monitor the file system to workaround this problem.
 I think this is a bit overkill and prefer the simpler solutions I've offered here.

-I would say it's shocking that this bug still hasn't been fixed after 4 years, but this kind of thing is not all that surprising for Apple.
+This is all a bit ridiculous, and I would say it's shocking that this bug still hasn't been fixed after 4 years, but this kind of thing is not all that surprising for Apple.
 It is rather routine that many bugs remain unfixed and tools remain broken for years.